I Want To Close My Business and Walk Away

 This process allows a solvent company to cease trading and pay its creditors.
 Any remaining funds will be distributed amongst shareholders.

-MVL offers beneficial tax treatments, such as distributions of capital gains instead of income.
-Additionally, Business Asset Disposal Relief can be claimed to reduce your tax liability.
+MVL offers beneficial tax treatments, such as capital gains distributions instead of income.

 Company directors must declare that the company is solvent to initiate the MVL process.